zenghuihuang/zenghuihuang/README.md

-- 👋 Hi, My name is Zenghui and I'm a computer science student from London.
+- 👋 Hi, my name is Zenghui and I'm a computer science student from London.
 Here's some info about me!
 - 👀 I’m interested in DevOps and ML.
 - 🌱 I’m currently learning DevOps Engineering(AWS, Terraform, Docker, GCP, Linux)
 - 📫  Reach me by email or LinkedIn! huihui127127@gmail.com| https://www.linkedin.com/in/zenghui-huang-dev/